English Language Arts (ELA) Advisory Board

 5. Encourage K-12 ELA educators to apply and participate in formal and informal programs, coursework and conferences.

-6. Serve the diverse student population in school districts by providing quality in-service teacher candidates or certified teachers who are trained through their Molloy coursework in teaching diverse populations.
+6. Serve the diverse student population in school districts by providing in-service or pre-service teachers with quality coursework in teaching diverse populations.

 7. Promote Molloy College as a way to meet pre-service, in-service and professional development goals.

 • Members must be involved in the fields of English, English Education or Education.

 • Members will be expected to commit to serve on the Board for at least one year.

 • Members will agree to attend one meeting per semester.

 Hallmarks of the Mission

 • Reflective practice